scottcolfer/scottcolfer.github.io/_posts/product-leadership.md

 Mission command contrasts with command and control.
 Command and  control can work when you have high confidence in the problem you're  solving and high confidence in your solution.
 It requires strong product/market fit and negligible changes in conditions.
 I have seen it work for short amounts  of time in small organisations but this is rare.

 Mission command was developed in the military.
 I've looked to  the insights of military professionals to help me better understand it.
-I  particularly enjoyed 'Five reflections on building a misson command  culture' [part 1](https://thearmyleader.co.uk/five-rules-of-thumb-to-build-a-mission-command-culture-part-1/) and [part 2](https://thearmyleader.co.uk/five-rules-of-thumb-to-build-a-mission-command-culture-part-2/), which shared 5 principles needed for mission command to work:
+I  particularly enjoyed 'Five reflections on building a mission command  culture' [part 1](https://thearmyleader.co.uk/five-rules-of-thumb-to-build-a-mission-command-culture-part-1/) and [part 2](https://thearmyleader.co.uk/five-rules-of-thumb-to-build-a-mission-command-culture-part-2/), which shared 5 principles needed for mission command to work:

 1. make sure you have a vision
 2. overcommunicate clarity, at least 2 levels down